 Drive the Hamakua CoastBig Island

-Honoka‘a is a gateway to Waipi‘o Valley, one of the Big Island’s most scenic and sacred destinations.
-Off limits to rental cars, it is accessible primarily by horseback, bicycle or foot.
+Honoka‘a is a gateway to WAIPI‘O VALLEY, one of Hawai‘i Island’s most scenic-and-sacred destinations.
+Off-limits to rental cars, it is accessible by horseback, bicycle or foot.
 To get there from Honoka‘a, take Highway 240 to the lookout above the valley.

 Other stops along the Hamakua Coast include AKAKA FALLS on Highway 220, HAWAII TROPICAL BOTANICAL GARDEN just outside Hilo, KOLEKOLE BEACH PARK and BOTANICAL WORLD ADVENTURES, home to WORLD BOTANICAL GARDENS & WATERFALLS, where UMAUMA FALLS is located.